ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 Pretty nice, right?

-To accomplish that, we'll create a modifier in `app/modifiers/autofocus.js` first install [`ember-modifier`](https://github.com/ember-modifier/ember-modifier) and generate an `autofucus` modifier for your app:
+To accomplish that, we'll create a modifier in `app/modifiers/autofocus.js`.
+First, install [`ember-modifier`](https://github.com/ember-modifier/ember-modifier) and then generate an `autofocus` modifier for your app:

 ```bash
 ember install ember-modifier